hamedasemi/iio/README.md

 ## Start Coding

-Run iio and start coding
+Run iio and to get the list of available tasks and example.

 ```sh
 $ iio